ray-project/ray/doc/source/train/overview.rst

 .. .. image:: ./images/train-concepts.svg

-To use Ray Train effectively, you need to understand four main concepts:
+The Ray Train interface is powerful yet simple.
+The use model is based on four main concepts:

 #. :ref:`Training function <train-overview-training-function>`: A Python function that contains your model training logic.
 #. :ref:`Worker <train-overview-worker>`: A process that runs the training function.